 - Human: About people or impact on many people

 What kind of news gets covered?

-There are several types of news story that have become staples of PR campaigns for scale-ups.
-Here are some of the most commonly published stories about growing businesses in the media:
+There are several types of news stories that have become staples of PR campaigns for B2B technology businesses.
+Here are some of the most commonly published stories in the media:

 - Innovation: Genuinely game-changing products or services can attract significant attention